St. Johns Street Redesign Project

 Complete

-- updates to traffic signal timing plans
+- improved traffic flow with updates to signal timing plans and safer road crossings

-- health assessment of street trees
+- conducted a health assessment of street trees and addressed remaining deficiencies

-In progress - we are here
+In progress - (we are here)

-Not started - phase 2
+Not started

-- final design: summer tbd
+- final design: tbd

 - construction: is dependent on development and new construction along the corridor